 A joyous celebration of the call of the road…

-Through glorious villages and inspiring landscapes, miracles find her.
-Matrons stuff gifts of homemade sausages into her pack.
-Angels in both name and nature ease her path.
+In dusty pueblos and epic landscapes, miracles found her.
+Angels in both name and nature eased her path.

 “Sinning Across Spain celebrates the blessing of bathtubs, the benediction of bunions, and the simple act of setting down one foot after the other.” – The Age (14 May 2012)